MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-desktop-flow-monitoring.md

 ## Security

-To see desktop flows monitoring data the following me be setup:
+To see desktop flows monitoring data, the following must be set up:

 1. The Cloud flow and desktop flow must be part of a solution
-1. The the user be an owner or have the had the flow shared with them
+1. The user be an owner or have the had the flow shared with them
 1. Belong to a Security role like the **System Customizer** to see all flows in the environment

 ## Access desktop flow monitoring